doohee323/tz-storm/README.md

 It includes some features, (/tzstorm/scripts/tzstorm.sh)

 - install zookeeper / storm(with esper) / logstash
-- register test app. in a master VM.
+- register storm test app. in a master VM.
 (TestTopology_tzstorm)
-- register test app. in a worker VM.
+- register storm-esper test app. in a worker VM.
 (TestTopology_tzstorm2)

 - send log to elasticsearch with logstash (to-do)